 Activities: Provided support and expertise to develop the framework for the realist evaluation and process tracing aspects of the evaluation; elaborating a process-tracing mechanism and creating draft CMO configurations.
-Working with the lead researcher on the data analysis for the realist evaluation and process tracing components.
+Worked with the lead researcher on the data analysis for the process tracing component.

 (British Council) - Project Manager

 Activities: Conducted an evaluability assessment of the Culture & Development strategy, using a document review and key informant interviews to examine existing M&E data and systems within the British Council and assess their strengths and weaknesses.
 Led the development of the toolkit based on the evaluability assessment findings.
 The toolkit included a revised Theory of Change for Culture & Development, and practical M&E guidelines and data collection and analysis tools – designed to meet the specific needs of project staff as well as the challenges of measuring cultural and artistic impact.